GeForce 8 series: GeForce 8500 and 8600 series

 On April 17, 2007, Nvidia released the GeForce 8500 GT for the entry-level market, and the GeForce 8600 GT and 8600 GTS for the mid-range market.
+The GeForce 8600 GS was also available.
+They are based on the G84 core.
+This series came in PCI Express configurations, with some cards in PCI.

+With the 8600 series being mid-range cards, they provided more power than entry-level cards such as the 8400 and 8500 series but are not as powerful as with the high-end cards such as the 8800 series.
+They provided adequate performance in most games with decent resolutions and settings but may struggle with handling some higher-resolution video games.

 Nvidia introduced 2nd-generation PureVideo with this series.
 As the first major update to PureVideo since the GeForce 6's launch, 2nd-gen PureVideo offered much improved hardware-decoding for H.264.

 GeForce 8800 series

 The 8800 series, codenamed G80, was launched on November 8, 2006, with the release of the GeForce 8800 GTX and GTS for the high-end market.
 A 320 MB GTS was released on February 12 and the Ultra was released on May 2, 2007.
 The cards are larger than their predecessors, with the 8800 GTX measuring 10.6 in (~26.9 cm) in length and the 8800 GTS measuring 9 in (~23 cm).
 Both cards have two dual-link DVI connectors and an HDTV/S-Video out connector.
 The 8800 GTX requires 2 PCIe power inputs to keep within the PCIe standard, while the GTS requires just one.